 Hydropower and Biodiversity: DOE Funds $6.3 Million for Advancing Fish Passage Technologies

 Jeff Marootian, the Principal Deputy Assistant Secretary for Energy Efficiency and Renewable Energy, emphasized the dual significance of clean energy adoption and conservation.
-He stated, “Hydropower is a versatile renewable energy resource that plays a pivotal role in our transition to a cleaner sector and economy.
+He stated, “Hydropower is a versatile renewable energy resource that plays a pivotal role in our transition to a cleaner electricity sector and economy.
 However, the climate crisis also presents a biodiversity crisis, and we must safeguard species as we progress towards a cleaner energy system.
 This investment in fish passage and protection technologies will not only facilitate the safe movement of fish through hydropower facilities but also reduce the overall environmental impact of hydropower generation and contribute to the restoration of fish populations.”

 The $6.3 million funding will drive the development of innovative technologies across the following six selected projects: